Table of Contents Hide

 How to trade FTR and FTB?

 After the break of a strong resistance or support level, price forms an FTR pattern in price.
 Now whole FTR pattern will act as a fresh and tradeable zone until touched by price.
 When the price returns back to FTR zone basically price wants to pick unfilled orders from this zone.
 So FTR gives us the opportunity to trade with institutions using FTB strategy.
-Stoploss will be placed always few pips above or below this zone. watch the images below for better understanding of FTB
+Stoploss will be placed always few pips above or below this zone. watch the images below for a better understanding of FTB

 What is hidden FTR?